speech-translator-ext/speech-translator-readme/TROUBLESHOOTING.md

 **Known issues**

+- For **Windows** users: To select the correct audio source in **Chrome**, set your capture device to **"Default Communication Device"** in the system recording settings and on the `chrome://settings/content/microphone` page too, just in case.
+In **Microsoft Edge**, ensure the correct device is selected on the `edge://settings/content/microphone` page.
 - If you want to use the extension on the websites that belong to Meta (facebook.com, instagram.com, whatsapp.com, etc.) and tiktok.com, please start the translation in a popup window or in a side panel (buttons on the left side from **START LISTENING**).
 - Speech recognition sometimes works poorly in Google Chrome with certain languages (like Japanese).
 If you experience a such issue, please try to use the extension in [Microsoft Edge](https://www.microsoft.com/edge).
 - The extension might not work in Microsoft Edge on devices with ARM processors (like newer MacBooks with Apple silicon or Microsoft Surface tablets).
 Sometimes using [the Beta or Dev version of the Edge Browser](https://www.microsoft.com/en-us/edge/download/insider?form=MA13FJ) helps to make it work.